Session Expired

 What This Means

-SB46 requires the State's Attorney to inform defendants if facial recognition or DNA analysis technologies were used in their case.
+SB46 requires the State's Attorney to inform defendants if facial recognition technology or forensic genetic genealogical DNA analysis was used in certain criminal cases.
 This legislation aims to enhance transparency in criminal investigations and protect defendants' rights.
-It is crucial for legal teams and law enforcement agencies to understand the implications of this bill.
-Note that the bill was withdrawn by the sponsor on January 27, 2020.
+Compliance is crucial for legal practitioners involved in such cases.

 Key Provisions